 (5) In any combination of rollover, lump-sum and periodic payments.

-The Board of Trustees may accelerate or alter any payment schedule as may be required to comply with the provisions of IRC Sections 401(a)(9) and 415.
+C. The Board of Trustees may accelerate or alter any payment schedule as may be required to comply with the provisions of IRC Sections 401(a)(9) and 415.

-No DROP payment may be made in a manner inconsistent with state or federal law.
+D. No DROP payment may be made in a manner inconsistent with state or federal law.

 9. Promotions.
 Members shall be eligible for promotion during DROP participation; provided, however, that no such promotion shall affect the benefit rate calculated upon DROP commencement.